ibm-cloud-docs/monitoring/endpoints.md

-## Sysdig endpoints
+## Endpoints
 {: #endpoints_sysdig}

 To access the {{site.data.keyword.mon_full_notm}} web UI, you might need to define a firewall rule in your host.
 {: note}

-The following table lists the **Sysdig endpoints** that are available per region:
+The following table lists the endpoints that are available per region:

 | Region      | Web UI endpoint                                  | Public IP addresses                                       |  Ports           |
 |-------------|--------------------------------------------------|-----------------------------------------------------------|-----------------|